mosen/puppet-plist/README.md

 ### Bugs

 + Hash type doesnt work
-+ Date type doesnt work
++ Date type doesnt wor

 Please submit any issues through Github issues as I don't have a dedicated project page for this module.